Let us show you how to end your dog’s itchy skin fast and in a natural way.

 If your dog is itching and chewing its feet, chances are that it is caused by atopy.

-It means your dog may have some environmental allergies to things like pollen, dander, house dust, etc. It’s the most common cause of itching in dogs.
+It means your dog may have environmental allergies to pollen, dander, house dust, etc. It’s the most common cause of itching in dogs.

-Such severe and chronic allergy usually requires an allergy test, which is then followed by allergy shots, as suggested by the vet.
+Such severe and chronic allergy usually requires an allergy test, followed by allergy shots, as suggested by the vet.

 3. Parasites — Including fleas, Mites, or Ticks